DavidPeicho/pas-rs/README.md

 * Get a slice with a custom stride
 * Slice only a part of a struct

-⚠️ This crate relies on casting between different types:
+⚠️ This crate relies on casting between different types ⚠️
 * This operation is **endian dependant**
 * No default mechanism to **encode**/**decode** types in **big endian** is provided

-## Example
+## Examples

 ### Macros